-Section.
-194. Court of Common Council 195.
-Unauthorized interference with lamps prohibited, etc.; may order lamps to be set penalty. up.
+194. Court of Common Council may order lamps to be set up.
+195. Unauthorized interference with lamps prohibited, etc.; penalty.

 Be it ordained by the Court of Common Council of the City of New Haven:

 SEC.
 194. The Court of Common Council is hereby authorized to cause to be set up such lamps in the streets and public places in said City, for the purpose of more than one hundred dollars for each and every offense.